rawitat/gtypist_lessons/programming_quotes.typ

 *:G3_6
 I:Donald E. Knuth
-S:Let us change our traditional attitude to the constuction of programs.
+S:Let us change our traditional attitude to the construction of programs.
  :Instead of imagining that our main task is to instruct a computer what to do, :let us concentrate rather on explaining to human beings what we want a :computer to do.